evanhockings/QuantumACES.jl/paper/paper.md

 QuantumACES.jl is capable of calculating and precisely fitting the performance scaling of these experimental designs as a function of the code size, enabling performance predictions at scales where explicit calculation becomes intractable.

 Moreover, QuantumACES.jl makes it easy to simulate memory experiments for its syndrome extraction circuits with Stim, and supports decoding these experiments with the open-source Python packages PyMatching&nbsp;[@higgott_pymatching_2022; @higgott_sparse_2025] and BeliefMatching&nbsp;[@higgott_improved_2023].
-It also contains an interface with the open-source Python package Qiskit&nbsp;[@javadi-abhari_quantum_2024], enabling the export of experimental designs and circuits to Qiskit circuits which can then be implemented on quantum devices to characterise noise in real quantum hardware.
+It also contains an interface with the open-source Python package Qiskit&nbsp;[@javadi-abhari_quantum_2024], enabling the export of experimental designs to Qiskit circuits which can then be implemented to characterise noise in real quantum devices.

 # Statement of need

 The utility of detailed and scalable Pauli noise characterisation methods grows as experimental progress pushes quantum devices towards scales of hundreds of qubits and initial demonstrations of fault tolerance.
-QuantumACES.jl enables noise characterisation in this context, as demonstrated in&nbsp;[@hockings_scalable_2024].
+QuantumACES.jl enables noise characterisation in this context, as demonstrated in&nbsp;[@hockings_scalable_2024], and hence also enables noise-aware decoding.
 While there are several software packages for benchmarking and noise characterisation, there are no open-source packages capable of detailed and scalable Pauli noise characterisation of quantum devices.
 Forest-Benchmarking&nbsp;[@combes_forest_2019], is an open-source Python package containing many routines for quantum characterisation, verification, and validation (QCVV), but its detailed noise characterisation techniques are not scalable.
 Gate set tomography (GST)&nbsp;[@nielsen_gate_2021], is a principled and extremely detailed noise characterisation protocol implemented by the open-source Python package pyGSTi&nbsp;[@nielsen_pygsti_2022], but it is limited to characterising extremely small numbers of qubits.